-I have worked on many projects over what seems like an enormous period of time.
-In retrospect, perhaps it was after working on some of the Mulino Bianco commercials in the early 90's that my desire to raise the benchmark for visual effects for films in Italy came to be.
+I have worked with Mike Connor on many projects over what seems like an enormous period of time.
+In retrospect, perhaps it was after working on some of the Mulino Bianco commercials in the early 90's that our desire to raise the benchmark for visual effects for films in Italy was born.

 I had spoken, around that time, with the artistic director of the Venice Film Festival, Gillo Pontecorvo.
 He was very much in agreement that most Italian filmmakers did not know what could be done with digital technologies, a thesis advocated by Maria Grazie Mattei, and who had put me in touch with the famous director.
 So he suggested we take charge of the beautiful Salone degli Specchi at the Hotel Excelsior in Venice, and spend time during the Festival explaining our work, showing that it was not just about creating dinosaurs like those in Jurassic Park; and explaining that digital visual effects can also save money and offer spectacular virtual sets.

 As soon as I explained the possibility that Gillo and Maria Grazie Mattei had offered us, Mike enthusiastically agreed to bring his Motion Control equipment to Venice, so he could show the directors what could be done by shooting and post-producing using that equipment.